Battle of Lincoln (1217): Aftermath and effects

-The city of Lincoln was pillaged by Marshal's victorious army, on the pretence that it was loyal to Louis, later euphemistically called 'the Lincoln Fair'.
+The city of Lincoln was pillaged by Marshal's victorious army, on the pretence that it was loyal to Louis, later euphemistically called the "Lincoln Fair".
+The churches and even the cathedral did not escape being plundered for they were treated as ‘excommunicated’.
+Some women tried to escape the city to avoid ‘insult’ by taking to boats with their children, these were later found to have died.
 To the south, inhabitants of towns between Lincoln and London ambushed and killed some of the escaping French soldiers on their flight south to London.

 The Battle of Lincoln was the turning point in the First Barons' War.
 Many of Henry's enemies – barons who had supported Louis, and who helped supply, organise and command Louis's military forces – were captured at Lincoln.
 French reinforcements, under the command of Eustace the Monk, were then sent across the English Channel to bolster Louis's forces.
 The French ships were defeated by Hubert de Burgh in the Battle of Dover.
 This defeat greatly reduced the French threat to the English crown and Prince Louis and his remaining forces returned to France.
 In September 1217, the Treaty of Lambeth forced Louis to give up his claim to the English throne and to eject Eustace's brothers from the Channel Islands.